 3B.
 For each director, member, general partner, and executive officer (as applicable) of each Subsidiary of the SDR Submitting Party, please provide the following identification information.
 If the Subsidiary of the SDR Submitting Party is a non-profit, the identification information for trustees shall only be required as requested by OPIC.

-If the SDR Submitting Party is a Reporting Company and would like to upload information from applicable U.S. federal securities filing(s) that is responsive to this question rather than filling out the fields below, please click here: (insert button and ability to upload a document).